scottbedard/script/README.md

 ##### Minifying
 By default, your assets will be minified in production environments.
 If this is not what you would like, there are two ways you can adjust this.

-The simplest way to do this, is by disable minification using the minify() method
+The simplest way to do this, is by disabling minification using the minify() method
 ```php
 Script::minify(FALSE);
 ```